magento/merchdocs/src/sales-channels/asc/store-integration.md

 1. Complete the Amazon Two-Factor Authorization (2FA) by entering the code you receive from Amazon and click <span class="btn">Sign in</span>.

-1. Click <span class="btn">Continue</span> on the Amazon Marketplace Web Service confirmation screen.
+1. Click <span class="btn">Continue</span> on the Amazon Marketplace Web Service confirmation page.

    You have granted Amazon Sales Channel permission to access and share data with your Amazon Seller Central account.
-The Amazon screen closes.
-A confirmation message is displayed for the integration.
+The Amazon page closes.
+A confirmation message appears for the integration.

 1. Click **OK** to confirm.

-   The [Amazon Sales Channel home]({% link sales-channels/asc/amazon-sales-channel-home.md %}) page displays with all your Amazon store cards.
+   The [Amazon Sales Channel home]({% link sales-channels/asc/amazon-sales-channel-home.md %}) page opens with all your Amazon store cards.

    ![]({% link sales-channels/asc/assets/asc-dashboard-after-2fa.png %}){: .zoom}
     _Amazon Sales Channel home with new store card_